Toggle: English / Spanish

 .
 Back muscle spasms often cause arching, called .

 Prolonged muscular action causes sudden, powerful, and painful contractions of muscle groups.
 This is called tetany.
-These episodes can cause fractures and muscle tears.
+These are the episodes that can cause fractures and muscle tears.

 Other symptoms include: